Scalable GANs with Transformers

 \textbf{Decoupled analysis of Generator and Discriminator scaling.} We analyze the relative contributions of $G$ and $D$ by scaling them individually.
 As shown in Fig.~\ref{fig: decoupled scaling}, training remains stable and performance improves in both cases, but the gains from scaling the discriminator are notably larger.

-This suggests that, because the generator only learns through the discriminator’s feedback, overall performance is effectively bottlenecked by how well the discriminator models the data distribution and shapes the real–fake decision boundary, so scaling up the discriminator, thereby providing sharper and more informative gradients, yields larger gains than merely increasing the capacity of the generator.
-In addition, this observation aligns with our discussion below on the importance of representation learning in discriminators, highlighting its central role in adversarial learning.
+This suggests that, because the generator only learns through the discriminator’s feedback, overall performance is effectively bottlenecked by how well the discriminator models the data distribution and shapes the real–fake decision boundary, so scaling up the discriminator, thereby providing sharper and more informative gradients, yields larger gains than merely increasing the generator’s capacity.
+In addition, this observation aligns with our discussion on the importance of representation learning in discriminators, highlighting its central role in adversarial learning.

 \textbf{Representation Alignment of Generator and Discriminator.} Recent work on diffusion models~\citep{repa} shows that generation quality tends to be proportional to the degree of feature alignment to Vision Foundation Models~(VFMs).
 Motivated by this, we evaluate the feature-alignment metric CKNNA~\citep{cknna} of both the generator and discriminator against DINOv2-g on real and fake data~(Fig.~\ref{fig: further analysis}), and observe fake data report high CKNNA compared to real data.
 Our intuition is that generated samples tend to fall within the discriminator’s well-established feature space, where representations are most reliable.
 In this space, the discriminator can provide strong and effective guidance, from which the generator consistently benefits, leading to higher-quality synthesis.
-Accordingly, as the generative performance of $G$ is tightly coupled with the representation learning ability of $D$, further strengthening discriminator representations may be a promising direction for future work.
+Accordingly, as the generative performance of $G$ is tightly coupled with the representation quality of $D$, further strengthening discriminator representations may be a promising direction for future work.

 \textbf{Experiments on high-resolution data~(ImageNet-512)} We verify that our model scales favorably to higher resolutions by training GAT-XL/2 on ImageNet at 512×512 resolution~(Tab.~\ref{tab:revision_imagenet512}).
 We train for 15 epochs and obtain an FID-50K of 4.04, which is comparable to the 20 epochs result at 256×256 resolution.
 This suggests that our framework can achieve similarly strong performance with fewer epochs, even at higher resolutions.
 Qualitative samples at 512×512 are provided in Fig.~\ref{fig: revision imagenet512}.